gborghesan/latex_notes/README.md

 additionals psfrag commands can be used, before the `includesvg` command.

 ### Adding an eps figure
-this I do mainly for matlab-generated graphs, but can be useful also for schemes generated with [Dia](https://sourceforge.net/projects/dia-installer/)
+this I do mainly for Matlab-generated graphs, but can be useful also for schemes generated with [Dia](https://sourceforge.net/projects/dia-installer/)

 Following examples insert two subfigures (and needs also `\usepackage{subfig}` in the preamble)
 ```latex